How To Make Customers Join Your Loyalty Program – 13 Tactics

 If you run an event/special days with extra points customers can earn and you advertise it, you might be surprised by how many more subscriptions you can get.
 Customers like easy to earn rewards and nothing sounds more rewarding than extra points.

 There's a great chance that your loyalty program includes loyalty cards for customers – giving them some bonus points from time to time won't strain your company's budget, but it might seriously increase customer engagement.
 Watch out, though, and don't offer free points too often – people are getting used to free stuff quickly and once it ends, they could be less happy than you expect!

 Starbucks hits this point by offering Double-Star Days, Bonus Stars & games.

-Launch a mobile app for it
+13. Launch a mobile app for your loyalty program

 Kiko Milano rocks it with their gamified loyalty program, Kiko Kisses.

 As you can see, there are many ways to boost the number of customers joining your rewards scheme.
 Which one is right for you depends on your brand, your products, your audience, your available communication channels.
 Every successful campaign starts with user research.

 If you still do not have your loyalty scheme ready or the infrastructure you have in place does not let you launch the right program or measure back the results – try Voucherify, the ultimate loyalty program management system, free of charge.
 We also offer the infrastructure to launch in-cart discounts, coupon discounts, referral programs and giveaways.